mvolkmann/blog/src/swift/CloudKit.md

 ## Simulator Testing

-When testing in the Simulator, sign in to your iCloud by opening the Settings app within the Simulator, clicking "Sign in to your iPhone", and entering your Apple ID and password.
+In order to test apps that use CloudKit in the Simulator, it is necessary to sign in to your iCloud account.
+To do this:

+- Open the Settings app within the Simulator.
+- Click "Sign in to your iPhone".
+- Enter your Apple ID and password.
-When prompted about merging contacts, click "Don't Merge".
+- When prompted about merging contacts, click "Don't Merge".

 ## Production Databases

+When an app that uses CloudKit is ready for production use, perhaps being released to the App Store, switch the database from "Development" to "Production" mode.
+To do this, change the dropdown in the upper-left that reads "Development" to "Production".

-Once a database has been switched from "Development" to "Production", it is no longer possible to delete record types.
+Once a container is in production mode, it is no longer possible to delete record types.
-New record types can be added and existing record types can be modified.
+New record types can still be added and existing record types still can be modified.

 TODO: Can fields in records be deleted?

 ## CloudKit in Code